 The sole purpose of all fungal fruiting bodies is to spread reproductive spores that can carry the fungi to new food sources.
 Millions of minute spores can be produced by each fruiting body.

 From a scientific perspective, the manner in which these spores form and are dispersed is crucial to the general classification of fungi into two key groups (or phyla) – basidiomycota, the spore-droppers, and ascomycota, the spore-shooters.
-Within the context of this article and for the general field identification of mushrooms, it is not necessary to explore these distinctions.
+Within the context of this article and for the general field identification of mushrooms, it is not necessary to explore these distinctions beyond the two graphics below, which are discussed at length in my webinar on mushroom identification.

 The astonishing variety of shapes and sizes of fungal reproductive structures reflects the evolution of a vast array of mechanisms for dispersing spores.
 Classic umbrella-shaped mushrooms generally form then drop their spores through slats (gills) or pores on the underside of the cap.
 This technique has often resulted from convergent evolution, whereby quite distinct species find similar solutions to shared environmental challenges.
 This explains why many different species can look remarkably similar to the untrained eye, while having markedly different chemical compositions.